dickdavis/utility_classes/README.md

 # UtilityClasses

+Rails gem that facilitates the use of utility CSS frameworks.

+This project was inspired by the [classy-yaml](https://github.com/Tonksthebear/classy-yaml) project.

 ## Usage

-You can easily retrieve a class list for a defined type.
+You can easily define a base class list for a given type:

+`config/utility_classes.yml`
 ```yaml
 heading:
   base: 'text-lg font-semibold text-center'
 ```

+And then retrieve the class list in your code:

 ```ruby
 UtilityClasses.for(:heading)
 ```

-You can define variants for the type and access them as such:
+You can optionally define variants for each type:

+`config/utility_classes.yml`
 ```yaml
 heading:
   base: 'text-lg font-semibold text-center'